 What is Customer Advocacy Marketing?

-Modash loves influencer marketing campaings.
+Nielsen studies show that 90% of consumers trust recommendations from their peers (advocacy marketing) more than any other form of recommendation.
+Modash loves influencer marketing campaigns.
 One of our core beliefs is that everyone is an influencer – including your customers.
 That is the core of advocacy marketing.

 What is advocacy marketing?